ibm-cloud-docs/FileStorage/getting-started.md

 Both NFS v3 and NFS v4.1 are supported in the {{site.data.keyword.cloud}} environment.
 However, the preferred version is NFS v3 because it's more resilient when network events occur.

-When {site.data.keyword.filestorage_short}} is used in a VMware deployment, NFSv4.1 might be preferable.
+When {{site.data.keyword.filestorage_short}} is used in a VMware deployment, NFSv4.1 might be the better choice for your implementation.
 For more information about the different features of each version and what is supported, see [NFS Protocols and ESXi](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.storage.doc/GUID-8A929FE4-1207-4CC5-A086-7016D73C328F.html){: external}.

 ## Submitting your Order
 {: #submitFileStorOrder}